d-w-s-h/0.3-MP-Camera/index.md

 0.3MP Camera:
 1. contains in-app purchases.
-2. requires permissions to use the camera android.permission.CAMERA and microphone android.permission.RECORD_AUDIO.
-The camera and microphone are used by the application to implement the main function of Super 16 - video recording with real-time processing.
+2. requires permissions to use the camera android.permission.CAMERA.
+The camera is used by the application to implement the main function of 0.3MP Camera - taking shots with processing.
 3. requires permission to save recorded videos in external storage android.permission.WRITE_EXTERNAL_STORAGE.

 #### Personal Information